Merri/Merri/README.md

 ### Heya 👋

-I'm a guy who when put to work on a website will do work that seems mostly "invisible".
+I'm a guy who when put to work on a website will do work that seems mostly "invisible".<br>
 However user happiness keeps going up while I work on the site.

 Currently working on `vr.fi`, previously worked on creating a new `verkkokauppa.com` site and checkout.